 Master of Business Administration (Full-time MBA)

-Pursuant to section 13 of Ministerial Order no. 19 of 9 January 2020 about Master’s Programmes at the Universities; section 29 of Ministerial Order no. 22 of 9 January 2020 on University Examinations and Grading (the Examination Order); and section 20 of Ministerial Order no. 114 of 3 February 2015 on the Grading Scale and other forms of assessment of educations within the sphere of the Ministry of Higher Education and Science (the Grading Scale Order), the Dean of Education, acting on a proposal prepared by the study board, has approved the following programme regulations.
+Pursuant to section 13 of Ministerial Order no. 19 of 9 January 2020 about Master’s Programmes at the Universities; Ministerial Order no. 2271 of 1 December 2021 on University Examinations and Grading (the Examination Order); and Ministerial Order no. 1125 of 4 July 2022 on the Grading Scale of Educations within the Sphere of the Ministry of Higher Education and Science (the Grading Scale Order), the Dean of Education, acting on a proposal prepared by the study board, has approved the following programme regulations.

 Part 1: Programme specific regulations